Sustainable governance

 Discover our model of shared value creation to explore how the Bank translates these priorities into concrete initiatives that generate value that lasts over time and is shared with our stakeholders.

-In Banca Generali we liaise with numerous stakeholders that differ by type, requirements and needs expressed.
-We recognise as stakeholders all those parties (Institutions, Organisations, groups or individuals) which, in a framework of shared but not always naturally converging interests, can influence or be influenced by its activities.
-The identification of stakeholders of priority interest for the Bank is carried out taking into consideration the following criteria: responsibility, influence, proximity, representation and strategy.
+In Banca Generali we liaise with numerous stakeholders, each with different requirements and expectations.
+We recognise as stakeholders all those parties (Institutions, Organisations, groups or individuals) who can influence or be influenced by our activities.
+To identify stakeholders of priority interest we use the following criteria: responsibility, influence, proximity, representation and strategy.

 Overall, stakeholder listening and dialogue activities are carried out mainly in order to:

-Our awareness of the central role played by our stakeholders in the process of a sustainable growth, has engaged us in various forms of dialogue and discussion with them.
+Our awareness of the central role played by our stakeholders in the process of a sustainable growth has led us to initiate forms of active dialogue and discussion.
+Our main stakeholders include:

 International and Financial Sector (including companies, media, non-profit organisations and the welfare industry)